How to Start and Make Money Blogging for Beginners

 - Images: I use free stock photography websites like pexels, unsplash, stocksnap, and pixabay.

 - Image Size Reducer: I actually use the snipping tool on my computer and take screenshots of my images.
 This greatly reduces the size of the image and takes 2 seconds.
-I’m surprised it doesn’t distort the quality of the picture.
+It doesn’t even distort the quality of the pictures!

 - SEO: Yoast